-A student who violates this policy for the first time will receive an incident report (FYI) and the teacher will inform the family.
-Subsequent incidents of forgery in any class will result in a referral (Level 2) to an administrator where more serious disciplinary actions may be taken.
+Incidents of forgery in any class will result in a referral (Level 2) to an administrator where more serious disciplinary actions may be taken.

 GAMBLING (Level 2 or 3)

 Gambling of any kind is prohibited at the school.
 Money and paraphernalia will be confiscated when the activity is discovered.
 The student may also be required to appear before the Review Board for further disciplinary action.